BonneGueule x Maharishi: our olive “Custom pant”

 And what about the price of these pants?

-How to maintain pants?
+How to care for pants?

 Like any chinos or cotton pants!
 Machine wash at 30°, minimum spin and, as usual, no tumble dryer.